 The Gothenburg City Theater

-At the heart of this project is Thalia, the new foyer bar, a jewel added to the theater during the renovation.
-Its back wall had Deco velvet panels in poor condition.
-There was a desire to restore this velvet and make the wall the main feature of the new bar.
+At the heart of this project is Thalia, the new foyer bar, a jewel added to the theater during the renovation and now one of the most culturally significant areas of the entire building.

 Bar Thalia at the Gothenburg City Theater